Nanocloud/nanocloud/CONTRIBUTING.md

 explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.

+Before you make a pull request, squash your commits into logical units of work using `git rebase -i` and `git push -f`.
+A logical unit of work is a consistent set of patches that should be reviewed together: for example, upgrading the version of a vendored dependency and taking advantage of its now available new feature constitute two separate units of work.
+Implementing a new function and calling it in another file constitute a single logical unit of work.

 Syntax:

 * Two spaces, no tabs.